-Enerplus' Corporation (Enerplus') has a diversified portfolio of oil and gas properties throughout Western Canada and the United States and produced an average daily production of approximately 90,000 BOE/day, 54% from natural gas and 46% from crude oil and natural gas liquids throughout 2013.
+Enerplus Corporation (Enerplus) has a diversified portfolio of oil and gas properties throughout Western Canada and the United States and produced an average of approximately 100,000 BOE/day, with 58% of the total production originating from natural gas, and 42% from crude oil and natural gas liquids throughout 2014.

-Enerplus' enterprise value is currently estimated at CDN\$5,945,940,280.
-The head office is located in Calgary, Alberta and the United States office in located in Denver, Colorado.
-Enerplus' also has twelve field offices located throughout British Columbia, Alberta, Saskatchewan, West Virginia, Montana and North Dakota.
-As of December 31, 2013, Enerplus' employed a total of 707 people, including full-time benefit and payroll consultants.
+Enerplus' enterprise value is currently estimated at CDN\$2,300,940,280.
+The head office is located in Calgary, Alberta, and the United States office is located in Denver, Colorado.
+Enerplus has twelve field offices located throughout British Columbia, Alberta, Saskatchewan, Montana and North Dakota.
+As of December 31, 2014, Enerplus employed a total of 726 people, including full-time benefit and payroll consultants.

-Enerplus' continuously improves the efficiency of its energy consumption, strives to reduce our greenhouse gas emissions intensity and provides resources, training and technology to meet our environmental objectives.
+Enerplus continuously improves the efficiency of its energy consumption, strives to reduce our greenhouse gas emissions intensity and provides resources, training and technology to meet our environmental objectives.
 We have several ongoing environmental initiatives in this regard, including:

-- site environmental inspection and audit program;

-- facility energy efficiency audits;

-- water management planning;

-- waste management and waste reduction programs;

-- fugitive emissions management program;

-- greenhouse gas reduction initiatives; and

-- reclamation of disturbed landscapes to equivalent land capability.
+- greenhouse gas reduction (GHG) initiatives through an Energy Performance Working Group site environmental inspection and audit program; - facility energy efficiency audits; - water management planning; - waste management and waste reduction programs; - fugitive emissions management program; and - reclamation of disturbed landscapes to equivalent land capability.

-Enerplus' reports its key environmental and safety metrics as required as part of the Canadian Association of Petroleum Producers (CAPP) Responsible Canadian Energy (RCE) Program.
+Enerplus reports its key environmental and safety metrics as required as part of the Canadian Association of Petroleum Producers (CAPP) Responsible Canadian Energy (RCE) Program.
 Enerplus' support and participation in this program demonstrates its commitment to responsible resource development and to continuous improvement in environment, health and safety and social performance.

-Enerplus' also reports all of its air emissions, water use volumes and waste handling and disposal metrics as required by the regulatory agencies in the jurisdictions that it operates.
-Quantitative data on GHG emissions and trends are disclosed annually through the Carbon Disclosure Project.
-Specific GHG regulations have been enacted in Alberta and British Columbia to facilitate reporting to the various voluntary and regulatory bodies.
+Enerplus also reports all of its air emissions, water use volumes and waste handling and disposal metrics as required by the regulatory agencies in the jurisdictions that it operates.
+Quantitative data on GHG emissions and trends are disclosed annually through the CDP.
+Specific GHG regulations have been enacted on provincial, state and federal levels to facilitate reporting to the various voluntary and regulatory bodies and also provide publicly available data on our impacts.